 Erectile dysfunction: what you need to know

 Erectile dysfunction (ED) is a common but often misunderstood condition that can have a significant impact on a man's quality of life and self-esteem.
 If you're experiencing difficulties achieving or maintaining an erection, you're not alone.
-Let's explore what you need to know about ED, its causes, risk factors, and available solutions.
+Erectile dysfunction often first surfaces as a concern for partners of the male experiencing ED, because they notice changes in their partner’s confidence or intimacy patterns, so having clear information can be just as important for partners as for the men affected.
+Let’s explore what you need to know about ED, its causes, risk factors, and available solutions.

 What is erectile dysfunction?